jetbrains-academy/introduction_to_python/Condition expressions/Else and elif parts in if statement/task.md

 <div class="hint">An <code>if … elif … elif …</code> sequence is a substitute for the <code>switch</code> or
 <code>case</code> statements found in other languages, such as Java.</div>

-In conditional execution, exactly one of the suites is selected by evaluating the expressions one by one until one is found to be `True`; then that suite is executed and no other part of the if statement is executed or evaluated.
+In conditional execution, only one of the suites is selected by evaluating the expressions one by one until one is found to be `True`.
+Then that suite is executed and no other part of the `if` statement is evaluated.
 If all expressions are false, the suite of the `else` clause, if present, is executed.